“A picture paints a thousand words.”

 Image Credit: Shutterstock

 How many stock photos have you seen depicting people of different ethnic backgrounds smiling and getting along together, or shaking hands in a business deal?
-The problem is that stock photos are not subtle and their meaning is too obvious.
-The repetition of the same photographs (both in the photographic and sociological senses of the term) reinforces a forced and fake environment, which even becomes repulsive to clients.
+The problem is that stock photos are not subtle, and it comes across as trying too hard to seem inclusive.
+It makes a business look extremely disingenuous.
+The repetition of the same photographs reinforces a forced and fake environment, which even becomes repulsive to clients.

 7. Photoshop your stock images